the0xalex/Pretty/README.md

 # Pretty

 A personal tool that pretty prints valid JSON.
-Not intended for production use.
+Not intended for production use, but in case anyone else wants it, here ya go.

 ## Building:
 Obviously, you can use SPM or swiftc to mess with it.